 - Frequent eyeglass prescription changes

 - Needing brighter light to read

 The most common cause of cataracts is simple: aging.
-Heredity or diseases may also contribute to cataracts forming.
+Other causes include certain systemic diseases and hereditary sources.
 The amount and pattern of cloudiness within the lens can vary.
 If the cloudiness is not near the center of the lens, you may not be aware that a cataract is present.
 There are no medications, dietary supplements, exercises or optical devices that have been shown to prevent or cure cataracts.
 Protection from excessive sunlight may help prevent or slow the progression of cataracts.
 Sunglasses that screen out ultraviolet (UV) light rays or regular eyeglasses with a clear, anti-UV coating offer this protection.